Things to know about i3 vs i5 vs i7 vs i9

 Let us now discuss the differences between all four processors.
 We will also discuss the difference between and different Generations of Intel processors.

-First of all, we’re going to learn about the differences between all four common processors and about the Core i9 processor we will discuss at the end because it is launched in the 9th Generation.
-The 9th Generation, all the processor, and technology has completely changed, and so we will learn about it at the end.
+First of all, we’re going to learn about the differences between all four common processors and about the Core i9 processor we will discuss at the end.
+In 9th Generation, all the processor, and technology has completely changed, and so we will learn about it at the end.

-Let’s see the differences between Core i3 vs i5 vs i7 vs i9
+Let’s see the differences between i3 vs i5 vs i7 vs i9

 1. Hyper-Threading Technology